 Though there is a 6 or 45-day window between invoice generation and the beginning of the next billing cycle for hosting and added services, we also provide an additional grace period to make payment.
 If the invoice is still unpaid on the 10th day after the due date, hosting services will be suspended.
 Domain names expire on the due date of the invoice.
 This leaves a payment window of the following:

-- Hosting & Services renewing less than annually: 16 days
+- Hosting and Services renewing less than annually: 16 days

-- Hosting & Services renewing annually or greater: 55 days
+- Hosting and Services renewing annually or greater: 55 days

 - Domain names renewals: 45 days

 For hosting renewals, we will send email notifications to you via the following schedule:

 - Once the renewal invoice is generated, a notice is sent 45 days before the invoice due date.